sumwale/ybox/README.md

 ```

 Will destroy the `apps` container created in the example before.
 This does not delete the
 $HOME files, nor does it delete the shared root directory (if enabled).
-Hence if you create
+Hence, if you create
 a new container having the same shared root, then it will inherit everything installed
 previously.
-Likewise if you create the container with the same profile again, then it
+Likewise, if you create the container with the same profile again, then it
 will also have the $HOME as before if you do not explicitly delete the directories
 in `~/.local/share/zbox`.